frandsoh/Alfred-Workflow-PHP-Class/README.md

 A PHP utility class for creating workflows with Alfred 3.

-See below for the detailed informaiton.
+See below for the detailed information.

 ---
 # Workflows Utility Class